MikoMagni/Alfrello/README.md

 - `NEW` Personalise the workflow and rearrange all fields based on how you use Trello!
 - `NEW` Use default overwrites so you don't have to type the same fields repeatedly.
 - `NEW` All settings are managed within the Workflow configuration
-- `NEW` Enable the Debug Log to see and record helpful error messages into log.txt
+- `NEW` Enable the Debug Log to see and record helpful error messages into log.txt and your clipboard
 - `NEW` Path overwrite

 ## How To Install